H-1B Visa For Teachers: Sponsorship & Schools in 2025

 H-1B Requirements for Teachers

-Based on the requirements outlined by the USCIS, in order to qualify the teacher must meet these conditions:
+Based on the requirements outlined by the USCIS, to qualify teachers must meet these conditions:

-• Educational Qualifications: The teacher must hold a bachelor’s degree or higher relevant to the teaching position.
-The level of the degree required can vary depending on the educational level they will be teaching.
-For instance, a primary school teacher might not need the same level of education as a college or university professor.
+• Educational Qualifications: Teachers must hold a bachelor’s degree or higher relevant to their teaching position.
+The required degree level varies based on the educational level they will be teaching—for example, primary school teachers may have different requirements than college professors.

-• Labor Condition Application (LCA): The educational institution or employer sponsoring the H-1B visa must submit an LCA to the Department of Labor.
-This application ensures that the foreign teacher will be paid at least the same wage as domestic workers with similar qualifications and experience, or the prevailing wage for the position in the geographical area.
+• Labor Condition Application (LCA): The employer sponsoring the teacher’s H-1B visa must submit an LCA to the Department of Labor.
+This application ensures that the foreign teacher will be paid at least the same wage as domestic workers with similar qualifications and experience or the prevailing wage for the position in the geographical area.
 The LCA also serves to confirm that employing the foreign teacher will not adversely affect the working conditions of similarly employed U.S. workers.

 US School Districts Sponsoring H-1B Visas